yapplejack/ebot/docs/manual/superstructure/overview.md

 <p><br /> <br /> <br /> </p>

-If at any point you are unsure of what a direction or diagram is telling you to do, please ask for clarification in the Everybot <span style={{ textDecoration: "underline"}}><a class="c21" href="https://www.google.com/url?q=https://discord.gg/XuWfwRJcfA&amp;sa=D&amp;source=editors&amp;ust=1690489001419305&amp;usg=AOvVaw0TGqFOAdanrGYHY1SYcv7Y">Discord</a></span>!
+<span />If at any point you are unsure of what a direction or diagram is telling you to do, please ask for clarification in the Everybot <span style={{ textDecoration: "underline"}}><a class="c21" href="https://www.google.com/url?q=https://discord.gg/XuWfwRJcfA&amp;sa=D&amp;source=editors&amp;ust=1690489001419305&amp;usg=AOvVaw0TGqFOAdanrGYHY1SYcv7Y">Discord</a></span>!
 This is the fastest way to get an answer from the Everybot team, and questions we see there will help us to revise this manual to make steps more clear for other Everybot builders.

 <p><br /> <br /> <br /> </p>